CNgo0/LORAN-C/README.md

 Try using the examples on page 31 (PDF Page 40/53) of the `ADA137009.pdf` document.
 ![loran_usage.png](loran_usage.png)

+Partial list of chains can be found here: https://prc68.com/I/Loran-c.shtml

 ## Manual on using the program

 https://apps.dtic.mil/sti/pdfs/ADA137009.pdf